Chapter 1. Overview of planning for IdM and access control in RHEL

 - If it is, on which servers is the AD trust controller or AD trust agent role available?

-ipa-replica-installcommand to install replicas in addition to the master.
+ipa-replica-installcommand to install replicas in addition to the first server that was installed.
 By default, installing a replica creates a replication agreement with the IdM server from which it was created, enabling receiving and sending updates to the rest of IdM.

-There is no functional difference between a master and a replica.
-Both are fully functional IdM servers.
+There is no functional difference between the first server that was installed and a replica.
+Both are fully functional read/write IdM servers.

 - IdM topology